Frequently Asked Questions

 or they can choose one of the following payment plan options: Plan 1 - pay 50% a week

 before classes, 25% by the middle of the month following the beginning semester, and

-the final 25% by the middle of the third month of the semester (there is a one-time
+the final 25% by the middle of the third month of the semester.
+Plan 2 - four equal

-per semester $30 deferred payment charge for this option).
-For more detailed information
+is a one-time per semester $30 deferred payment charge for each payment option.
+For

-on payment options including due dates, visit the Student Account Payment Options
+more detailed information on payment options including due dates, visit the Student